 Heaven looks at you from the Brooklyn Bridge

 Brooklyn, one of New York’s five boroughs, is connected to Manhattan by the mighty Brooklyn Bridge, spanning 1.3 miles across the East River.
-On its opening day in 1883, amid much fanfare and celebrations, more that 150,000 people walked across it.
-Local residents later suspected that the structure was unsound and rumours continued to spread until the flamboyant Phineas Taylor Barnum; founder of the Barnum and Bailey Circus; guided 21 elephants over it.
-Recognised as a National Historic Landmark in 1964, the Brooklyn Bridge continues to be a major tourism attraction.
+On its opening day in 1883, amid much fanfare and celebrations, more than 150,000 people walked across it.
+Local residents later suspected that the structure was unsound and rumors continued to spread until the flamboyant Phineas Taylor Barnum; founder of the Barnum and Bailey Circus; guided 21 elephants over it.
+Recognized as a National Historic Landmark in 1964, the Brooklyn Bridge continues to be a major tourist attraction.

 Today, Brooklyn is in fashion, it’s a ‘go to’ destination for tourism, a focal point for up and coming entrepreneurs, digital start-up companies, and a ‘cool’ spot for modern designers and artists.